 - Serve with plain full-fat yogurt.

 These banana pancakes are one of my all time favorite 5-minute meals.
 Simple, easy, and decadent, I pretty much always have bananas, eggs, almond or peanut butter, and the dark drinking chocolate with grass fed collagen mix around the house for this purpose.

 Since the bananas are already sweet, resist the urge to use the classic maple syrup on top.
 Not only does plain yogurt give you an amazingly tangy flavor, but it also adds protein, fat, and probiotics to your breakfast.
-If plain yogurt grosses you out, this is a good “training wheels” way to eat it since it compliments the sweet richness of the pancakes so well.
+If plain yogurt grosses you out, this is a good “training wheels” way to eat it since it complements the sweet chocolate richness of the pancakes so well.

 Surrounding Your Exercise

-Tip: For all my outdoor fanatics, cook up some pancakes and bring them with you on the road as a good snack with a single-serving yogurt container!
-I prefer waffles for the to-go snacks since they hold their shape a little better and don’t get mushy.
+Tip: For all my outdoor fans, cook up some pancakes and bring them with you on the road as a good snack with a single-serving yogurt container!
+I prefer crispier waffles for the to-go snacks since they hold their shape a little better and don’t get mushy.
 Yum!

 To learn more about probiotics and how that relates to the game Pac-Man, read my Probiotic, Prebiotic, and Pac-Man blog post!